 Safety Tips for Traveling in a Foreign Place

 - Dress inconspicuously, and avoid flashy accessories or expensive jewelry.

 - Keep essential valuables, such as your passport and credit card, on you at all times.
 We suggest wearing a money belt under your clothing.
 Ladies, keep your purse on you at all times - do not take it off at cafes or on public transportation.
 Cross-body bags are easily accessible and more secure options.

 - Keep your wallet in a front pocket or an inside coat pocket.
 Wrapping an elastic band around your wallet will make it more difficult for a pickpocket to slide it out of your pockets unnoticed.

 - If you bring a backpack, be extra careful of pickpockets.
 Keep it in front of you wherever possible, and keep important documents on your person.

-- Pick up a hotel business card and keep it with you, so you can show it to a taxi driver or get directions should you need them.
+- Pick up a hotel business card and keep it with you to show it to a taxi driver or get directions if you need them.

 - Keep your camera out of sight when you are not using it.

-These tips will help your vacation go as smoothly as possible, and that you and your belongings stay safe.
+These tips will help your vacation go as smoothly as possible so that you and your belongings stay safe.
 In the unlikely event that you are pick-pocketed or you lose an item, inform your travel director and the local police.
 Keep copies of any reports in order to make a claim on your travel insurance when you return home.